CameronWills/FatAntelope/README.md

 ## Usage

-Following build, you can use reference the FatAntelope library directly or otherwise run the command-line tool
+Following build, you can use reference the FatAntelope.Core library directly or otherwise run the command-line tool

 ### Command Line Syntax